JorikVL/iot-KIST-DigitalTwin/Documentation.md

 ### DynamicallyCreatePins

 The DynamicallyCreatePins script automatically places the mapPins from the sensor list on the map.

-In the Start method it finds the manager script and the jsonReader and emailer component so it access the variables and methods, the InvokeRepeating function which will execute te PlacePins method after 5 seconds and execute it every 60 seconds.
+In the Start method it finds the manager script and the jsonReader and emailer component so it can access their variables and methods, the [InvokeRepeating](https://docs.unity3d.com/ScriptReference/MonoBehaviour.InvokeRepeating.html) function which will execute te PlacePins method after 5 seconds and execute it every 60 seconds.

     void Start(){
         manager = GameObject.Find("Manager");